-Thomas More likes to promote that there are “no wrong choices” with the courses you select as a biology major your first two years, because we ask all of the students to form their foundational knowledge before taking their upper-level courses.
+Thomas More likes to promote that there are “no wrong choices” with the courses students select as a biology major their first two years, because TMU asks all students to form their foundational knowledge before taking their upper-level courses.

-Options for a Personalized Curriculum Based on Individual Interests & Career Goals.
-Within both of Thomas More’s biology degrees (BA and BS), numerous tracks and concentrations exist.
+Options for a Personalized Curriculum Based on Individual Interests and Career Goals.
+Within both of Thomas More’s biology degrees (B.A. and B.S.), numerous tracks and concentrations exist.
 Concentrations (Cellular & Molecular Biology, Organismic Biology, and Ecological Biology) allow students to take additional coursework in an area of biology.
-Tracks are geared toward a career preparation based on professional program requirements and include: Pre-Medical, Pre-Dental, Pre-Physical Therapy, Pre-Pharmacy, Pre-Physician Assistant, Pre-Genetic Counseling, Pre-Veterinary Medicine, Pre-Forensic Biology, and Pre-Marine Biology.
+Tracks are geared toward a career preparation based on professional program requirements and include pre-medical, pre-dental, pre-physical therapy, pre-pharmacy, pre-physician assistant, pre-genetic counseling, pre-veterinary medicine, pre-forensic biology, and pre-marine biology.

 Thomas More’s faculty are trained in diverse areas of expertise, and this is shared with students through research and teaching excellence.
 Students will gain their biological training – both in breadth and depth – from faculty who are experts in all areas of our curriculum, including biochemistry, immunology, and molecular and population genetics (Cellular and Molecular Biology), in addition to faculty who are highly trained in anatomy and physiology, botany, ichthyology, and microbiology (Organismal Biology), while Thomas More also has faculty experts in marine biology, terrestrial plant ecology, animal behavior, and freshwater biology (Ecological Biology).

 Where do alumni work or pursue advanced degrees?